Participants

 What is it like to participate in a human challenge trial?

-You may need to stay on site for a human challenge trial.
-Volunteers in our trials stay in Australia’s only unit specifically devoted to human challenge studies.
-In addition to the highest quality facilities for our researchers, as a participant our team will look after you and make sure you are comfortable, healthy and safe.
+At Doherty Clinical Trials, participants in our trials stay in Australia’s only unit specifically devoted to human challenge studies.
+In addition to the highest quality facilities for our researchers, as a participant our team will make sure you are well looked after and that you are comfortable, healthy and safe at all times.

-But there’s more.
-All meals are provided and we can accommodate your dietary requirements.
-The space includes areas for you to relax and kick back and you’ll have access to entertainment – TVs, PlayStations and WiFi.
-Feel free to bring your work or study with you.
-You can set up your laptop for study, work or for a chat with your friends and family.
+All meals are provided and we can accommodate any dietary requirements.
+The space includes areas for relaxation and work, where participants will have access to complimentary entertainment – TVs, gaming consoles and WiFi.
+All our individual rooms are equipped with a bed, private en-suite bathroom and desk, where participants can set up their own laptops for study, work or for a chat with friends and family.

 November 6, 2024